aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-rgb-color-psd-files/_index.md

 ## What is “convert PSD to JPEG”?
 Converting a PSD file to JPEG means taking the layered Photoshop document, flattening it, and encoding the result as a compressed JPEG image.
 This is useful when you need a lightweight, web‑ready version of a design while preserving the original PSD for future edits.

-## Why export PSD as JPG?
+## Why convert PSD to JPEG?
 - **Portability:** JPEG files are universally supported across browsers, mobile devices, and document editors.
 - **Size Reduction:** JPEG compression dramatically reduces file size compared to the original PSD.
 - **Quick Sharing:** Ideal for previews, client reviews, or embedding in reports.
+- **Consistent Workflow:** If you need to **convert Photoshop to JPEG** in batch processes, the same API calls apply, saving you from writing custom image‑processing code.

+## Common Use Cases
+- Generating thumbnail previews for an online portfolio.
+- Exporting final artwork from a design pipeline to be displayed on a website.
+- Automating image preparation for email newsletters where JPEG is the required format.

 ## Prerequisites
 Before we jump into the coding frenzy, make sure you have the following: